grype/SwiftBeacon/Documentation/ImplementationDetails.md

 # Implementation Details

 At the core of the logging system is a `Beacon` object.
 It provides a signaling interface by which `Signal`s are transmitted to `SignalLogger`s.
-When a beacon object receives a signal, observing loggers are notified via its announcer (`NotificationCenter`).
+When a beacon object receives a signal, observing loggers are notified via its announcer.
 It is up to the logger to decide whether and how to handle a signal.

 Let's start by creating a console logger: